vikaskushwaha9oct/intstar/intstar-ai/src/main/kotlin/intstar/ai/quantifier/README.md

 1) Defence: Detection of internal/external threats, which can throw the system off
 2) Sustenance: These quantifiers setup the baseline that the system should meet most of the time
-3) Exploration: Allow system to experiment with new states in a stable manner
+3) Exploration: Allow system to experiment with new states in a stable manner.
+Connectivity determines the frequency at which we see new changes.